Section 2. Automobile Prototypes

 - - Always strive to build a homelike atmosphere at work that is warm and friendly.

-The announcement of the Toyoda Precepts at the end of October 1935 came just a month before the announcement of the Model G1 truck and can be seen as an indicator of readiness to enter the automotive business.
+The announcement of the Five Main Principles of Toyoda at the end of October 1935 came just a month before the announcement of the Model G1 truck and can be seen as an indicator of readiness to enter the automotive business.
 It indicates the "contributing to the company and to the overall good" objectives of contributing to the development of society and the economy through the establishment of an automotive industry and expresses the commitment to technological development as well as research and creativity for the further advancement of automobiles.